-The WLRt is great news for Westboro.
-But there may be a downside.
-The current plan calls for the first 500 meters of tracks (from Berkely to the western edge of Rochester Field at Skead Avenue) to be either at grade or in a shallow trench with high fences, overhead electrical wires and 7/24 lighting.
+The collaboration between the NCC and City to revise the Western LRT design is great news.
+Unfortunately concerns raised by the community (and several other community groups in the area) have still not been addressed.
+The revised plan calls for 300 meters of tracks (from Berkley to Rochester Field) to be either at grade or in a shallow trench with high fences, overhead electrical wires and 7/24 lighting.

 - If the Sir John A. Macdonald Parkway route is ultimately chosen, the engineering design must be fully compatible with the NCC’s on-going efforts to develop and implement its long-term vision for an accessible and more animated water-front park adjacent to the Ottawa River.